-MSite Solutions: MSite Workforce App and Employee Notifications
+MSite Solutions: MSite Workforce App and Direct to Worker Notifications

-Galliford Try’s Monk Bridge development project were one of the first sites to utilise MSite’s new Employee Notifications functionality.
+Galliford Try’s Monk Bridge development project were one of the first sites to utilise MSite’s new Direct to Worker Notifications functionality.
 This new digital tool bridges the ‘communication void’ between site teams and the frontline construction workforce.
-Employee Notifications allows site teams and head offices to send direct messages to the entire workforce (or select groups) in real time via the MSite Workforce App.
+Direct to Worker Notifications allows site teams and head offices to send direct messages to the entire workforce (or select groups) in real time via the MSite Workforce App.

 We recently caught up with the Senior Project Manager on the site, Alan Neal, to get his take on this new piece of workforce comms functionality.
 He said: “The MSite notifications feature is a great tool for rolling out any important site notices to the workers on site, especially COVID related comms messages.
 For example, I’ve been using it for COVID self-declaration surveys and also enforcing mask wearing on site.
 Originally, the only way to get messages out to the workers on-site was to coordinate meetings with site supervisors and have them distribute updates to operatives.”